Who Is Shiva: Man, Myth or Divine?

 Who is Shiva?
-Many stories and legends surround this most prominent figure of Indian spiritual traditions.
+Many stories and legends surround this figure.
 Is he a god?
-Or a myth constructed from Hindu culture’s collective imagination?
+Or a construct of collective imagination?
 Or is there a deeper meaning to Shiva, revealed only to those who seek?

 So Shiva is described as a non-being, not as a being.
 Shiva is not described as light, but as darkness.
 Humanity has gone about eulogizing light only because of the nature of the visual apparatus that they carry.
 Otherwise, the only thing that is always, is darkness.
 Light is a limited happening in the sense that any source of light – whether a light bulb or the sun – will eventually lose its ability to give out light.
 Light is not eternal.
 It is always a limited possibility because it happens and it ends.
 Darkness is a much bigger possibility than light.
 Nothing needs to burn, it is always – it is eternal.
 Darkness is everywhere.
 It is the only thing that is all pervading.